iftechfoundation/discoggin/README.md

 Copy the [`sample.config`](./sample.config) file into your directory and rename it `app.config`.

 In `app.config`, change the `BotToken` entry to the token value you recorded above.
-(If you didn't write down the value, you'll have to reset it -- Discord only shows you the token once.)
+(If you didn't write down the value, you'll have to reset it again -- Discord only shows you the token once.)

 Create a venv for the application.
 (The [discord.py][] library doesn't play well with some other modules, so I prefer to use a venv.)